sukcinitas/dc-shopping-list-api/README.md

 # DC Shopping List Api

-Complementary API to [dc-shopping-list](https://github.com/sukcinitas/dc-shopping-list) app which you can try out [here](https://shlist.netlify.app/).
+Complementary API to [dc-shopping-list](https://github.com/sukcinitas/dc-shopping-list) app which you can try out [here](https://tickitoff.netlify.app/login).
-Note: I hosted this on Heroku, however SQLite is bad fit for Heroku as its database file is stored on disk.
-Heroku filesystem's content is cleared periodically, so one cannot expect for the changes to be kept for long.
-I may use another RDMS in the future.
+Note: It may take some time for the sleeping app to wake up.

 ---